Quantitative Data#

 6

-7# Generate ConsensusFeature and features from two maps (with id 1 and 2)
+7# Generate ConsensusFeature from features of two maps (with id 1 and 2)

 8### Feature 1